-- 2. an auxiliary basis defined in the data group \$cbas - 3. if orbitals should be excluded from the correlation treatment the data group \$freeze has to be set - 4. the maximum core memory which the program is allowed to allocate should be defined in the data group \$maxcor; the recommended value is 66-75% of the available (physical) core memory. - 5. the data group \$ricc2 with a specification of the coupled-cluster model
+- a converged SCF calculation with the one-electron density threshold set to \$denconv 1.d-5 or less - 2. an auxiliary basis defined in the data group \$cbas - 3. if orbitals should be excluded from the correlation treatment the data group \$freeze has to be set - 4. the maximum core memory which the program is allowed to allocate should be defined in the data group \$maxcor; the recommended value is 66-75% of the available (physical) core memory. (see Sec.
+22.2.2 for details) - 5. the data group \$ricc2 with a specification of the coupled-cluster model

-Calculations with the CCSD(F12) methods require in addition:
+Calculations with the $CCSD(F12^)$ and CCSD(F12) methods require in addition:

 - the data group \$rir12 with the definition of the standard approximations for the explicitly-correlated contributions (see Sec.
-8.5 for details) - the data group \$lcg, which define the correlation function (here it is in particular important to choose for F12 calculations the exponent; recommended values are 0.9 for cc-pVDZ-F12, 1.0 for cc-pVTZ-F12 and 1.1 for cc-pVQZ-F12 basis sets) - a complementary auxiliary (CABS) basis set
+9.5 for details) - the data group \$lcg, which define the correlation function (here it is in particular important to choose for F12 calculations the exponent; recommended values are 0.9 for cc-pVDZ-F12, 1.0 for cc-pVTZ-F12 and 1.1 for cc-pVQZ-F12 basis sets) - a complementary auxiliary (CABS) basis set